Department of Nursing

 This course will serve as two-credit hours of a four-credit hour evidence-based practice project.
 In this course each student will complete the foundation of an intensive inquiry into a particular area or problem in nursing or health care.
 Students must have a facilitator in a healthcare setting that is able to guide the student with the project.
 The project requires data collection and analysis.
 FHSU IRB approval is required.
 Healthcare site IRB approval and contract may be required.
 Contact nurs.contracts@fhsu.edu for more information.

-This two credit hour course completes the total three credit hour evidenced based practice project for graduate students.
+This two-credit hour course completes the total four credit hour evidenced based practice project for graduate students.
 This course continues the intensive inquiry into a particular area or problem in nursing or health care established in NURS 890.
-The evidence based practice project will be finalized in this course, included planned project implementation, data gathering with evaluation, and project dissemination.
+The evidenced based practice project will be finalized in this course, including planned project implementation, data gathering with evaluation, and project dissemination.
 Continued access to the healthcare site and facilitator is required.

 Individual study of a selected problem relating to nursing practice or nursing education.